airtai/fastkafka/docs/docs/en/getting_started/3_app.md

         ...
 ```

-If your code satisfies this interface, **PropanApp** can be used as a convenient tool for project management.
+If your code satisfies this interface, **FastStream** can be used as a convenient tool for project management.